Document a GUI way to securely erase Flash media via Gnome Disks

 Spriver: are you interested in working on this?
 If not, please reassign to sajolida so that we can see what should be done.
 Thanks!

-#7 Updated by u over 1 year ago
+#7 Updated by u almost 2 years ago

 - Description updated (diff)